Lead On, O King Eternal

 I believe these abundant blessings have caused us to not only love the gifts more than the Giver, but to expect them.
 Just as the Israelites were given responsibility to keep God’s commands when He gave them the land of Canaan, so we too have a responsibility to be good stewards with what God has given us.
 Israel rejected God’s authority, allowing idolatry into their worship.
 The prophets Isaiah and Jeremiah speak in great length about God’s discipline toward wayward Israel and His mercy to bring them back.
 God is just and compassionate.
 I am not saying America is the new Israel but I do think there are lessons to be learned from the past.
 It is good to look at history to see how man repeats his errors and what God does to restore fellowship.
 Ultimately, God redeems rebel hearted sinners through Jesus’ death, burial and resurrection.

 Let us not forget the Lord our God in this free land.
 The freedoms we enjoy are a blessing from God.
-We are to take these gifts with solemn responsibility and joy, not with a sense of entitlement and shame.
+We are to take these gifts with solemn responsibility and joy, not with a sense of entitlement or shame.
 May we repent of the sins of apathy and pride.
 God has seen fit to begin purging America of the evil of abortion- praise God!
 We have much to be thankful for in the United States.
 Let us not be ashamed of those blessings but rejoice.
 There is everything right and Christian in celebrating Independence Day.
 When Congress voted to approve the resolution for independence on July 2nd, 1776, John Adams wrote to his wife Abigail,

 The second day of July 1776, will be the most memorable epoch in the history of America.
 I am apt to believe that it will be celebrated by succeeding generations as the great anniversary festival.
 It ought to be commemorated as the day of deliverance, by solemn acts of devotion to God Almighty.
 It ought to be solemnized with pomp and parade, with shows, games, sports, guns, bells, bonfires, and illuminations, from one end of this continent to the other, from this time forward forever more.[8]